devika28-aa/React-Login-Signup/README.md

   ✦ Installed React Hot Toast for showing success and error messages on actions.

   ✦ To get started:
-    On the signup page:
-    Enter your Name, Email, Password, and Confirm Password.
+  ✦On the signup page: Enter your Name, Email, Password, and Confirm Password.
-    Submit the form to create your account.
+  ✦Submit the form to create your account.
-    On the login page:
-    Enter your Email and Password to log into your account.
+  ✦On the login page: Enter your Email and Password to log into your account.

   ##  Backend Integration (Firebase + Firestore)

   ✦ Used Firebase Authentication for email-password based sign-up and login.